How To Be An Investor With High Profit Potential So You Accumulate The Wealth You Need In The Time You Have

 Technically, if you put money into a savings account, you are an investor.
 You are putting your money into a savings account and getting interest on your investment.
 (The interest you get with a savings account is pathetically small, but still, the idea is your money generates more money).

 ANY time you put money into something with the intention of making more money you are an investor.
-You don’t need to buy an entire office building or full fund a start-up business to be an investor.
+You don’t need to buy an entire office building or fully fund a start-up business to be an investor.

 Just keep this in mind… investing is not just for the rich.
 Investing is for anyone who wants to accelerate their wealth accumulation by putting their money to work to make more money.